Billy Butcher: The Boys and Herogasm

-A bulldog named Terror is his constant companion; this dog has been trained to have sex with anything at Butcher's command ("Terror...Fuck it.")
-Butcher is extremely protective of Terror, even going as far as threatening the Homelander with breaking a truce after the Homelander moves to attack Terror for urinating on his leg in #20.
-In that same story, the Homelander questions Butcher's motivations and, although Butcher does not verbally respond, the Homelander examines Butcher's pulse and heartbeat and hypothesizes that the Boys' war against superheroes is all that Butcher has to live for - a war that he does not expect to survive.
+Butcher has a loyal companion in the form of Terror, a bulldog he trained to have sex with anything at Butcher's command ("Terror...Fuck it.").
+Butcher is extremely protective of Terror, even going as far as threatening Homelander with breaking a truce after Homelander moves to attack Terror for urinating on his leg in #20.
+In that same story, Homelander questions Butcher's motivations and, although Butcher does not verbally respond, Homelander examines Butcher's pulse and heartbeat and hypothesizes that the Boys' war against superheroes is all that Butcher has to live for - a war that he does not expect to survive.
 Similarly, Mallory sees that what he unintentionally gave Butcher upon his recruitment into the Boys was a never-ending war which would constantly allow him to exercise the violent part of his being.

-In Over the Hill with the Swords of a Thousand Men, at the final clash in Washington, Butcher learned that it was Black Noir who'd killed his wife rather than the Homelander and he finally gained his revenge.
-In issue #68, it was revealed that he'd secretly been making more of the modified Compound V from #11–14 (which can be triggered to kill superhumans) so that, if he survived, he could kill vast numbers of potential superhumans.
-The battle for Washington was won because Butcher had information about how to guide missiles towards the neurons in superhuman brains; that and the Compound V made Mother's Milk suspect that Butcher had faked Vogelbaum's death and was using him to develop more for himself.
+In Over the Hill with the Swords of a Thousand Men, at the final clash in Washington, Butcher finally learned that it was Black Noir who had killed his wife rather than Homelander as he had been led to believe.
+Escaping the destructive fight in the Oval Office between Homelander and Noir, he finally gained his revenge by finishing off the heavily wounded Noir with his crowbar.

+In issue #68, it was revealed that he had secretly been making more of the modified Compound V from #11–14 (which can be triggered to kill superhumans) so that, if he survived, he could kill vast numbers of potential superhumans.
+The battle for Washington was won because Butcher had information about how to guide missiles towards the neurons in superhuman brains; that and the Compound V made Mother's Milk suspect that Butcher had faked Jonah Vogelbaum's death and was using him to develop more for himself.

-In The Bloody Doors Off, after Washington, Butcher reveals his plans to use his Compound V to kill all potential superhumans in an act of genocide, numbering billions of people.
+In The Bloody Doors Off, Butcher reveals his plans to use his modified Compound V to kill all potential superhumans in an act of genocide, numbering billions of people.
 Butcher murders their ally Vas (Love Sausage) to cover up his plan, then murders the Legend to prevent any information from reaching Hughie.
-Butcher suddenly announces a three-month leave for the team, revealing his intention to make Hughie his second-in-command (in order to damage intra-group communication), which Hughie admits to having forgotten about previously asking for.
-It also comes out that he killed Milk's ex-wife in front of his daughter in order to prevent Milk from journeying to Los Angeles to deal with her.
-After confirming with Milk that he would not be on board with Butcher's plan, Butcher apologises to Milk and kills him before using an explosion to kill Frenchie and the Female.
+Butcher suddenly announces a three-month leave for the team, revealing his intention to make Hughie his second-in-command (in order to damage intra-group communication), which Hughie admits to having forgotten about after previously asking for it.
+He also killed Milk's ex-wife in front of his daughter in order to prevent Milk from journeying to Los Angeles to deal with her.
+After confirming with Milk that he would not be on board with Butcher's plan, Butcher apologizes to Milk and kills him before using a timed bomb to kill Frenchie and the Female in their former headquarters.